 The key threats to the taxon include hunting for traditional medicine and local consumption and loss and fragmentation of forest habitats due to legal and illegal logging, conversion for agriculture, and construction of roads and hydroelectric dams.

-Destruction of its natural habitat is also a threat to this species; a large portion in the centre and south of Viet Nam suffered from massive wartime damage, and the post-war human demographic explosion and extensive logging for coffee, rubber, and cashew plantations have reduced its natural habitat.
+Destruction of its natural habitat is also a threat to this species; a large portion of central and southern Viet Nam suffered from massive wartime damage, and the post-war human demographic explosion and extensive logging for coffee, rubber, and cashew plantations have reduced its natural habitat.
 Most forest at lowland elevations has been cleared and little forest remains undisturbed (Nadler et al. 2003).
-The resettlement of some 3 million people from the north of Viet Nam to the central highlands is likely to exacerbate rates of habitat loss through the Vietnamese range of the species.
+The resettlement of some three million people from northern Viet Nam to the central highlands is likely to exacerbate rates of habitat loss through the Vietnamese range of the species.
+Within the range of the species in Viet Nam, natural forest loss was more than 520,000 ha between 2002 and 2016 (MARD 2020).
+Global Forest Watch (GFW 2020) reports that the within the range of Black-shanked Doucs in Viet Nam more than 253,000 ha of humid primary forest was lost between 2002 and 2019, a decrease of more than 80% of this type of forest.
 Development including new road construction in Mondulkiri Province, Cambodia has been associated with a rapid increase of illegal logging that is negatively impacting habitat for the Black-shanked Doucs.
+Global Forest Watch (GVW, 2020) reports that Mondulkiri and Ratanakiri Provinces, the two provinces home to most of this species in Cambodia, lost more than 147,000 ha of humid primary forest between 2002 and 2019, a decrease of more than 75% of this type of forest.
+It is likely that Viet Nam and Cambodia will continue to see significant loss of primary forests for the foreseeable future.